vectordotdev/vector/rfcs/2020-04-15-wasm-foreign-modules.md

 ### Consider supporting a blessed compiler

 Our original discussions included the idea of a blessed compiler and a UX similar to our existing `lua` or `javascript` transform.
-Indeed, our initial implementation should include just a transform, as it's by far the easiest place to introduce this feature.
+Indeed, our initial implementation includes just a transform, as it's by far the easiest place to introduce this feature.

 During investigation of the initial POC we determined that our most desirable "blessed" language would be